Your cart is currently empty!

 How Kease solves AE Spatial Interpolation limitations

-The spatial interpolation controls the route taken by an object.
+The Spatial Interpolation controls the route taken by an object.
 In other words, the path taken by an object to move from one position to another.
+Spatial properties like Position or Anchor Point get a special treatment by Kease when and easing curve is applied to them.

-As you can see, a new keyframe has been created.
-As a matter of fact, there is a limitation in the way After Effects handles multi-dimensional spatial properties: no overshoot or anticipation effect can be achieved by simply adjusting their easing curve.
+As a matter of fact, there is a limitation in the way After Effects handles multi-dimensional Spatial properties: no overshoot or anticipation effect can be achieved by simply adjusting the easing curve between two keyframes.

 There are two solutions though:

-- you can separate the property dimensions first (right click on the property and choose “Separate Dimensions”) and then apply the easing curve.
+- Separate the property dimensions first (right click on the property and choose “Separate Dimensions”) and then apply the easing curve.

 Non-linear Spatial Interpolation treatment

-The following example depicts what happens in case an Extended Preset is applied to the position property of an object which has a linear spatial interpolation:
+The following example depicts what happens in case an Extended Preset is applied to the Position property of an object which has a Bezier Spatial Interpolation: